 *Watches for the proper shooting order and completion of all stage instructions.

-*After the shooter completes the stage, the three spotters concur on the number of misses.
+*After the shooter completes the stage, the three spotters report on the number of misses they saw.

 Discrepancies are scored in favor of the shooter.